I often hear this question from my clients, and the answer isn't that simple.

 Is Throwing Punches a Good Workout?

-Exercising with a heavy bag strengthens your body, increases your blood's oxygen level , and helps you relieve aggression and frustration.
+Based on insights from ResearchGate, exercising with a heavy bag strengthens your body, increases your blood's oxygen level, and helps you relieve aggression and frustration .

 Benefits of Punching Bag Workouts